OpenLiberty/liberty-tools-eclipse/docs/installation/installation.md

 # Installation

-The Open Liberty tools for Eclipse plugin can be installed as new software by using the artifacts provided in the form of an update site or through an archive.
+The Liberty tools plugin can be installed as new software by using the artifacts provided in the form of an update site or through an archive.

 1. Go to menu: `Help`->`Install New Software`.